seblemaguer/flexeval/LEGAL.md

 # LEGAL #

-By completing the legal's file (legal.json), FlexEval will generate automatically our CGU and GDPR file.
+By completing the legal's file (legal.json), FlexEval will generate automatically your CGU and GDPR file.

-legal.json need to be place in our instance's repository.
+legal.json need to be place in your instance's repository.

 ```
  /instance_directory_name